smackle/imdb-update/README.md

 An IMDB API for getting information on your favourite movies!

 ## Note: This is an updated version of imdb scraper package.
-I have fixed some issues for own usage.
+I have fixed some issues for my own usage.
 ## Installing
 Install via [npm](https://npmjs.com)